IBM/network-config-analyzer/smt_experiments/README.md

 with CanonicalHyperCube than with Z3ProductSet.
 - Creation time seems to be linear with the number of cubes with Z3ProductSet.

+## n_union_string_experiment (old)
+- I think that there is some timer granularity problems as we had before.
+- In all cases, membership test time is around 0.016 with Z3SimpleStringSet, and close to 0 with MinDFA.
+- with only equality constraints ('constant'), the creation time seems to be lower with Z3SimpleStringSet than with MinDFA, even in 10 cubes. with Z3SimpleStringSet it is close to 0 and Z3SimpleStringSet it gets to 0.045 with 25 strings.
+- membership test time is lower with MinDFA (close to 0) and is greater with Z3SimpleStringSet, where it gets to around 0.015 seconds.
+- results for prefix only and suffix only constraints are very similar. already at around 6 constraints the creation time for Z3SimpleStringSet is less than MinDFA, and with 25 constraints, it is around 0.2 seconds for MinDFA creation.
+- mixing constant constraints with prefix / suffix constraints does not seem to make the problem harder
+- mixing prefix and suffix constraints does seem to make it harder for MinDFA. with 25 unions, the creation time is around 2 seconds.
+There is some double line in the prefix / suffix mixed constrains that is not so clear to me.

+## multiple_string_dimensions_single_simple_cube (old)
+- results are not that interesting. times are almost constant for both types of sets, and nothing interesting happens.

+## multiple_string_dimensions_linear_number_of_non_intersecting_cubes (old)
+- The results for constant, suffix and prefix constraints are similar.
+- as #dims increases also #cubes increases, and also the creation time for both types of sets.
+- as with non-overlapping integer cubes, it seems to be increasing super-linearly with CanonicalHyperCubeSet, and linearly with Z3ProductSet.
+- membership test time appears constant with CanonicalHyperCubeSet, and increasing linearly with Z3ProductSet.
+- At around #dims=#cubes=10 it appears that the creation time is better with Z3ProductSet,
+- At around #dims=#cubes=16 it appears that the overall time (creation + 2 membership tests) appears to be better with Z3ProductSet.

 ## hyper_cube_set_intervals_only_experiment - non-overlapping cubes

 ### creation